0mp/n0tes/freebsd.md

 old files. ([Source](https://lists.freebsd.org/pipermail/freebsd-questions/2012-July/243052.html))

-## Synchronize with the global time using ntp.
+## Synchronize with the global time using ntp

 Add `ntpd_sync_on_start="YES"` to  `/etc/rc.conf` so that ntpd sync with the server on start.